The Role of Cross-Silo Federated Learning in Facilitating Data Sharing in the Agri-Food Sector: Discussion

 Vitally, our methods aim to elicit confidence and trust in participants via privacy preservation techniques that demonstrate theoretic guarantees to maintain privacy.
 Most obviously is the maintenance of data independence and removal of raw data sharing, whilst still being able to collaboratively train machine learning models.
-Moreover, we address the concerns around the malicious attempts to obtain training data from the shared information, a significant implication regarding commercial sensitivity between participants.
+Moreover, we address the concerns around the malicious attempts to obtain training data from the shared information, a significant implication regarding commercial sensitivity among participants.
 The nature of distributed training allows for additional technologies to be used in tandem to help introduce more stringent privacy measures.
-In practice there exist additional measures to help ensure accountability and deter malicious attempts, most notably technologies such as blockchain to enable traceability of the trained models distributed throughout the network~\cite{lu2019blockchain, wingreen2019blockchain}.
-Furthermore, more strict privacy preserving machine learning such as fully-homomorphic encryption~\cite{gentry2011implementing,masters2019towards} may facilitate more confidence in data sharing.
-Although we present just a simple framework to enable sharing and collaboration for machine learning training, additional technologies may be employed to further facilitate the sharing and trust in participants.
+In practice there exist other privacy preserving machine learning approaches, such as fully-homomorphic encryption~\cite{onoufriou2021fully}, that could facilitate more confidence in data sharing.

 As previously alluded when defining our methods, there still exist social and political challenges in adoption of distributed training for data sharing.
 Most notably, the coordination of training on individual participant data and distribution of trained models to participants may introduce concerns of competitive advantage from the coordinating party.
-Regulatory mitigation such as data trusts~\cite{ODI} could be found beneficial regarding these concerns where an impartial, independent steward manages the data products on behalf of the participants.
-The concepts of data trusts in agri-food are explored in \cite{durrant28might}, this setting differs primarily in the management of data products rather than data itself.
-Importantly, it is worth noting that the facilitation of data sharing cannot be solely attributed to technology and theoretical proof, further stages for training, and implementation allow for the trust in the technology to develop.
 Our work provides processes that solve the core social implications of trust in sharing raw data further removing this necessity, yet the understanding of the processes by the participants is they driving factor to changing perspectives.